capawesome-team/capacitor-plugins/packages/live-update/README.md

 setCustomId(options: SetCustomIdOptions) => Promise<void>
 ```

-Set the custom identifier of the app.
+Set the custom identifier of the device.

 Only available on Android and iOS.